-In 2006, three scientists came together with an ambitious goal: Develop a device to utilize mobile phone networks to track Golden Eagles with GPS.
-Several prototypes later, in 2007, a new company was formed : Cellular Tracking Technologies.
+In 2005, three scientists came together with an ambitious goal: Develop a device to utilize mobile phone networks to track Golden Eagles with GPS.
+Several prototypes later, in 2007, a new company was formed: Cellular Tracking Technologies.
 On November 4, 2007, our first production unit was released on a Golden Eagle.
 The data collected was absolutely astonishing — and still impressive to this day — with a GPS position every 30 seconds.
-10 years later, we are still innovating.
+Over 10 years later, we are still innovating.
 Our collaboration with our clients has resulted in incredible new products.
-Our unique perspective has resulted in the CTT Internet of Wildlife™.
+Our unique perspective has resulted in the CTT® Internet of Wildlife™.

-New for 2018: We now offer a line of hybrid Cellular GSM and Satellite products, allowing data transmission from anywhere in the world.
-Our hybrid products contain the same, rich Cellular GSM feature set.
-And with Argos connectivity, you will always know critical information, both inside and outside the coverage area.
+World First: We now offer hybrid Cellular GSM and Satellite products, allowing daily data transmission from anywhere in the world.
+Our hybrid products contain the same, rich cellular feature set.
+With Argos satellite connectivity, you will always know critical information, both inside and outside of GSM coverage.
 Data can be viewed from both networks inside our CTT Data Portal.
-Our hybrid products have options for SmartVHF as well as LifeTag transmitter capability.
+Our hybrid products have options for SmartVHF as well as LifeTag detection capability.

 Our line of Ultra Long Range (ULR) products feature a groundbreaking, long range, spread spectrum radio technology.
-The ULR technology has a similar range to cellular networks, allowing for deployment of receiving networks in remote areas.
+The CTT ULR system has a similar range to cellular networks, allowing for deployment of receiving networks in remote areas.
 The ULR tags contain all of the same, great features our cellular tags have, including GPS/GNSS, accelerometer, Activity Index and more.
 ULR Base Stations completely automate telemetry.
-They can log to SD cards, send data over the Argos network, or offer Cellular connectivity, sending data directly to our CTT Data Portal.
+They can log to SD cards, send data over the Argos network, or use cellular service, sending data directly to our CTT Data Portal.
 Options such as Argos connectivity, SmartVHF, and LifeTag network capability are also available.

-There are two variants of Radio Tags: LifeTag and PowerTag
+There are two variants of radio tags: CTT LifeTag and CTT PowerTag.

 LifeTag transmits a unique digital ID every 2 seconds, and requires no battery.
 LifeTag is designed to last for many years, allowing the researcher to study the entire life of the animal.